Pensions in Germany Explained:

 but, instead, if you:

-want to rely on our expertise to pick the outperforming portfolios–we aim for 2 % over the MSCI World index.
+want to rely on our expertise to pick out the outperforming portfolios — we aim to achieve 2 % over the MSCI World Index.

-want to leave your assets to your loved ones without paying inheritance tax
+want to leave your assets to your loved ones without paying capital gains tax

 want 0-10 % life insurance top-up for free

-want peace of mind that your investments are being taken care off
+want peace of mind that your investments are being taken care of

 want advice when you grow closer to retirement on how to adjust your portfolio